ZeusLN/zeus/README.md

 ### Tor Connection Guides

-On Android Zeus has support for connecting to you node entirely over the Tor network.
+Zeus has support for connecting to you node entirely over the Tor network.
 You can refer to these guides to set up a Tor hidden service on your lnd node.
 The instructions are generally interchangable and typically only require you to change your Tor path.

 * [Zeus over Tor guide for RaspiBolt](https://raspibolt.org/mobile-app.html)
 * [Zeus over Tor guide for FreeNAS by Seth586](https://github.com/seth586/guides/blob/master/FreeNAS/wallets/zeusln.md)